Der Hersteller von Faseroptischer Temperatursensor, Temperaturüberwachungssystem, Professional OEM/ODM Fabrik, Großhändler, Lieferant.individuell.

 7.1 Emission Sources and Rates

 SF6 emissions from the electrical industry occur through equipment leakage during normal service, losses during maintenance and gas handling, and end-of-life disposal.
 The IEC standard for acceptable annual leakage from new sealed-pressure GIS equipment is less than 0.5% per year per gas compartment.
 Well-maintained modern equipment routinely achieves leakage rates below 0.1% pro Jahr.
-Aber, older equipment, particularly units installed before the 1990s, can exhibit significantly higher leakage rates.
+Jedoch, older equipment, particularly units installed before the 1990s, can exhibit significantly higher leakage rates.

 7.2 Regulatory Landscape